karrick/orange/README.md

 In any event, this library

-1. Guarantees HTTP connections can be re-used by always reading all body bytes if the Get succeeded.
+1. Guarantees HTTP connections can be re-used by always reading all body bytes if the HTTP request succeeded.
 1. Detects and parses the RangeException header, returning any error message encoded therein.
-1. Returns a response as either raw slice of bytes or a slice of strings.
+1. Returns response as either parsed slice of strings or an unparsed slice of bytes or the HTTP response payload.
+1. Allows using either a client provided http.Client, or uses a http.Client with default timeout settings.
+1. Optionally retries queries that fail when RetryCount is greater than 0 and an optional RetryCallback function parameter.

 There are three possible error types this library returns: